MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/licensing-enhance-teams.md

 | Custom user policy packages |  | x |
 | Turn on advanced meeting monitoring and alerting |  | x |

-\* *This feature is only available to Teams Premium users with a Microsoft 365 E5 subscription.
+\* *This feature is only available to Teams Premium users with a Microsoft 365 E5 subscription or Microsoft E3 subscription plus the Advanced Compliance license.
 For more information on licensing requirements, see [What are the requirements to purchase Teams Premium?](#what-are-the-requirements-to-purchase-teams-premium)*

 ### Meetings reporting